 How did we evolve as a race believing that we could find happiness in acquiring stuff?

-What if you called or stopped in on an elderly neighbor just to see how they were?
-With Thanksgiving coming up in a few weeks, what if you used it as a time to give back or serve others who are less fortunate than you?
+- With Thanksgiving coming up in a few weeks, what if you used it as a time to give back or serve others who are less fortunate than you?

 How would you ever know…unless you took action?